Stroke: Diagnosis

 Dense artery sign in a patient with middle cerebral artery infarction shown on the left.
 Right image after 7 hours.

-Stroke is diagnosed through several techniques: a neurological examination (such as the NIHSS), CT scans (most often without contrast enhancements) or MRI scans, Doppler ultrasound, and arteriography.
-The diagnosis of stroke itself is clinical, with assistance from the imaging techniques.
-Imaging techniques also assist in determining the subtypes and cause of stroke.
-There is yet no commonly used blood test for the stroke diagnosis itself, though blood tests may be of help in finding out the likely cause of stroke.
-In deceased people, an autopsy of stroke may help establishing the time between stroke onset and death.
+A stroke is diagnosed through several techniques: a neurological examination (such as the NIHSS), CT scans (most often without contrast enhancements) or MRI scans, Doppler ultrasound, and arteriography.
+The diagnosis is clinical, with assistance from the imaging techniques.
+Imaging techniques also assist in determining the subtypes and cause of a stroke.
+There is yet no commonly used blood test for the stroke diagnosis itself, though blood tests may be of help in finding out the likely cause.
+After death, an autopsy may help to establish the time between the stroke onset and death.

 Physical examination

-A physical examination, including taking a medical history of the symptoms and a neurological status, helps giving an evaluation of the location and severity of stroke.
-It can give a standard score on e.g., the NIH stroke scale.
+A physical examination, including taking a medical history of the symptoms and a neurological status, helps to evaluate the location and severity of a stroke.
+It can give a standard score for example on the NIH stroke scale.

 Imaging

-For diagnosing ischemic (blockage) stroke in the emergency setting:
+For diagnosing an ischemic (blockage) stroke in the emergency setting: